-It allows you to create Trello cards directly from your Gmail emails.
+This allows you to create Trello cards directly from your Gmail emails.
 This way, if a manager assigns you a task via email, you can quickly move it to a Trello board directly from your Gmail account.

 To do that, just open the relevant email and click on the Trello icon in your Gmail window.
 Then choose the relevant board to create a new card.

 Automagically is a G Suite add-on for Google Drive that allows you to extract questions from your Google Drive files and convert them into Google Forms.